 - Is there a path, journey or story of a specific person/place in history/character in a novel you want students to follow?

 - How can students share their research, conclusions or questions on the topic?

-A flowchart can help literature students track a storyline or think critically about themes:
+Meanwhile, a map infographic can help students visualize geography or historical events.
+Finally, a flowchart can help literature students track a storyline or think critically about themes.

 Infographics can be used for every subject so get creative!

 Now it’s time to figure out how you’re going to introduce the infographic project to your students.
 Megan Schonhar recently spoke with Easelly about her own infographic lesson plans and had some great tips to share.

 - Explains what infographics are and where they came from.

 - Shows “mentor images” or examples of infographics you’d like students to use as inspiration.